imgag/megSAP/doc/install_unix.md

 **Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
 If you have the license for those databases, download/convert them according to the commented sections in the download script.

-**Note:** To annotate variants with data from the NGSD (in-house counts, classifications, etc.), NGSD data has to be exported once a week using a cronjob.
-For example code take a look at the NGSD section at the end of the download script.
+**Note:** To annotate variants with NGSD in-house counts, classifications, etc., NGSD data has to be exported regularly.
+Adapt the file `data\dbs\NGSD\Makefile` and execute `make export` once a week using a cronjob.

 ## Settings